 The collection of this form of psychographic data is of immense value to organizations, or at the very least, should be.
 After all, it’s through the psychographic data center that key stakeholders can better understand how users optimally fit their business model.
-More importantly this type of data helps organizations to discover how their business models should be optimized to fit consumer behavior and their needs through engagement.
+More importantly, professionals with an IST degree are aware this type of data helps organizations to discover how their business models should be optimized to fit consumer behavior and their needs through engagement.

 Peripheral analytics goes well beyond the utilitarian functionality of edge analytics whereby continuous variable monitoring leading to real-time scaling and the automated triggering of on-demand actions/events occurrences.
 For instance, with edge computing capabilities, if a device with a temperature sensor in a cooler at a flower store detects a critical thermal increase that could cause damage to floral inventory within moments, the real-time measured data could be used to programmatically trigger a text alert to be instantiated on employees’ smart phones so that immediate action could be taken to resolve the issue.